This page contains information about the Taizé service, and an introduction to the service.

 More information about Taizé is at the bottom of the page

-The theme is ‘ Trusting in grace and love for all’.
+The theme is ‘ Breathing in God’s peace’.
 All are welcome at this special meditative time of gathering together for singing, prayer and silence in the Taize tradition.

 Prayer and sacred listening